MLPgroup/MLPgroup.github.io/_resources/2022-12-21-UsingtheCC.md

 1. primary - This is a server specific queue which gets priority.
 Access is limited but if you know the administrator you can ask for access using this [form](https://campuscluster.illinois.edu/new_forms/user_form.php).
 2. secondary - This queue is available for everyone to run on.
 It's limited to machines with a CPU processor and has a maximum runtime of 4 hours.

 On campus there are several large groups that have servers available for their members.
-You can ask for access using this [form](https://campuscluster.illinois.edu/new_forms/user_form.php).Some notable queues our group uses frequently are:
+You can ask for access using this [form](https://campuscluster.illinois.edu/new_forms/user_form.php).
+Some notable queues our group uses frequently are:
 * **csl** -  This is a queue that you need to apply for, but the resources are much better than the secondary queue.
 The maximum runtime is 7 days (168 hours) and it uses a cpu processor.
 * **eng-research-gpu** - If your job requires a GPU to run, you would submit it to this queue.
 There are four types of GPUs on this queue: Tesla M2090, Tesla K40M, Tesla K80, and P100.
 This queue has a maximum runtime of two days (48 hours) and requires an application to access.
 To submit a .pbs file on eng-research-gpu, some extra information needs to be added to the header.
 Below is a sample .pbs file for the eng-research-gpu queue.
 {% highlight shell %}